Aman-Meenia/logiclab/problems/Count-Number-Of-Subarray-With-Sum-Less-Than-Or-Equal-K/problem.md

-# Count Number Of Subarray With Sum Less than Or Equal To Zero
+# Count Number Of Subarray With Sum Less than Or Equal To K

 &nbsp;

-#### Given an array arr[] of size n containing 0 and 1 only.
-The problem is to count the subarrays with sum less than 0.
+#### Given an array arr[] of size n.
+The problem is to count the subarrays with sum less than or equal to k.

 &nbsp;